Categories

 2. Verification for Self-Employed Individuals

 Those who are self-employed and take on the mortgage have a different type of employment verification.
-In this situation, lenders need an Internal Revenue Service (IRS) Form 4506-T. This form is a request for “Transcript of Tax Return” which allows the lenders to receive a copy of the borrower’s tax return directly from the IRS.
+In this situation, lenders need an Internal Revenue Service (IRS) Form 4506-T. This form is a request for a “Transcript of Tax Return” which allows the lenders to receive a copy of the borrower’s tax return directly from the IRS.
 In a self-employed situation, the lender may also have to ask for attestation by a Certified Public Accountant (CPA) to confirm income.

 Common Employment Verification Methods

 Companies should notify an existing or a past employee that they’ve received an employment verification request.
-This allows companies to make sure that the request is legit before providing sensitive details to an unknown party.
+This allows companies to make sure that the request is legitimate before providing sensitive details to an unknown party.
 This is also the first step to learn if you’re wondering how to do employment verification.

 1. PoE Letter